OKSANA AMADOR

 More

-ANDREW WONG, Events and Fund Development Associate
+ANDREW WONG, Programs & Events Associate

 Andrew holds a Bachelor’s in English and Creative Writing from California State University, San Bernardino, and a Master’s in Public Administration from the University of Washington.
 He also currently serves on the board of Big Leap Collective and is passionate about art and music.